 As divided as the two very different churches at its center, “The Second Chance” reps an uneasy marriage of spiritual conviction and dramatic expedience.
-Ambitious and sincere in the concerns it addresses -- specifically, the challenges facing inner-city ministries and the human pettiness that hinders the gospel’s social-justice mandate -- the crisply made feature delivers an involving if not always persuasive portrait of religious leaders in conflict.
+Ambitious and sincere in the concerns it addresses — specifically, the challenges facing inner-city ministries and the human pettiness that hinders the gospel’s social-justice mandate — the crisply made feature delivers an involving if not always persuasive portrait of religious leaders in conflict.
 Released without fanfare or press screenings by Sony’s Triumph Films banner, pic has a considerable draw in topliner Michael W. Smith, but looks unlikely to match the studio’s “Left Behind” franchise theatrically or on homevid.